jstowers/mit-xpro-quantum-computation/week01/notes/01-density-matrices.md

 ## Quantum Error Correction (QEC)

-For QEC, we need more than just the Four Postulates of quantum mechanics.
+For QEC, we need more than just the Four Postulates.
 We also need _classical statistics_.

+### Example

+Given a quantum system with two states, ${ket:}